julyfun/how-to/README.md

     [how-to.fun](https://how-to.fun) is now available!
 This site imports how-to as a submodule, so it will automatically update as `how-to` updates!

+!!! info "Old articles here may be CSDN-like"
+    This repo starts early and old articles here may provide not enough information for a problem.
+Recently, we introduced `template.md`, articles written later will follow this template and try to provide more precise context for any problem.

 ## How to make use of this website?

 If you find the article not in your local language, we recommmend the chrome extension [`Immersive Translate`](https://immersivetranslate.com/) for you.
 Not only can it translate quickly, but it can also display bilingual comparisons